paylanon/paylos/README.md

 For those unaware, NixOS is a Linux distribution in which the system in it's entirety is **declared** in what's essentially a comprehensive dotfile.

-Paylos is thus not just a Hyprland theme, but **a complete desktop experience**, intended, in fact, to be distributed and maintained for standard use at PAYLHORSE Games.
+Paylos is thus not just a Hyprland theme, but **a complete desktop experience**, intended, in fact, to be distributed and maintained for standard use at PAYLHORSE Software.

 ## NixOS Installation
 (1) Clone and navigate into this repository: